kevinlawler/kona/README.md

 For Windows:
 Pretty much the same process, but you will need MinGW-w64 (Mingw-builds project package).
 To start up Kona from a native Widows "cmd", just type "k" when in the "kona" directory, as "./k" won't work.

+**Input Issues**

+If you experience input issues with the command-line interpreter, such as visible arrow keys, try the `rlwrap` utility and see if it solves your problem.

 Further Information
 -------------------